 Blocking IP addresses is particularly effective when you can identify suspect IP addresses repeatedly attempting to access your accounts.
 However, it doesn't work well when those IP addresses are randomized or changed.

 There are a few different ways to block IP addresses, but often it's best done through a specific security program such as Kinsta.

-This information comes together to make up your device fingerprint.
+This information comes together to make up your device's fingerprint.
 It can also be used as a substitute for cookie data to allow advertisers to trace website activity and target ads to specific types of users.

-Cookie data has become increasingly ineffective, meaning your activity on a specific device can now be monitored to whatever purposes the tracker has in mind.
+Cookie data has become increasingly ineffective, meaning your activity on a specific device can now be monitored for whatever purposes the tracker has in mind.
 That may be as simple as tracking your activity for advertising, but the reasons could also be more nefarious.

-In-depth prevention techniques
+In-depth credential stuffing prevention techniques

 You can take several more elaborate protection measures to protect your account information and online activity.

 - Multi-step logins.
 A multi-step login process is similar to MFA, where users must provide two or more forms of identification.
 This comes in the form of answering questions.
 It's different from MFA because it doesn't require you to have another device to verify your identity.